OoRobFuoO/cp-platform-operating-automation/README.md

 This script will attempt to recover the topic min.insync.replica to a pre-defined health value from degraded mode when all the broker is online and replicas has sufficient ISR.

 The example will instruct the script to reduce topic min.ISR to 2 when there at degraded state to maintain availablity to producer and recover it back to 3 when all the brokers are online and all topic replicas are back to a healthy status.

 ```
 python3 maintain_minisr.py 4 4 3 2
 ```

+## Parameters explanation

+1st parameter - Total number of brokers in the cluster when healthy 2nd parameter - Default replication factor
+3rd parameter - min.insync.replica when the cluster is healthy
+4th parameter - min.insync.replica when the cluster is at degraded state

 ### Improvements

 * Support inclusion and exclusion topic